Akshat041/Gather-Up/README.md

 ## **Overview**

-The **College Event Planner** is a web-based platform that allows college event organizers to **add, manage, and share event details** with students.
+The **GatherUp** is a web-based platform that allows college event organizers to **add, manage, and share event details** with students.
 It helps students stay updated on upcoming events, workshops, and activities happening in their college.

 ## **Features**